MicrosoftDocs/fabric-docs/docs/governance/domains.md

 >[!NOTE]
 > For domain contributors to be able to associate their workspaces with their domains, they must have an admin role in the workspaces they are trying to associate with the domain.

-### Specify a default domain
+### Define the domain as a default domain

 To specify a domain as a default domain, you must be a Fabric admin or a domain admin of the domain.

 Select **Default domain** and specify users and/or security groups.
-When the specified users and/or security groups create new workspaces, or update unassigned workspaces, those workspaces will automatically be assigned to the domain.
+When you add people to the default domain list, new and unassigned workpaces they are admins of are automatically assigned to the domain.
+For a more detailed description of the process, see [Default domain](#default-domain).

 :::image type="content" source="./media/domains/domain-specify-default-domain.png" alt-text="Screenshot showing default domain specification section.":::

 > [!Note]
-> The users/security groups specified in the default domain definition generally automatically become domain contributors of the workspaces that get assigned to the domain via the default domain mechanism.
+> The users and/or members of the security groups specified in the default domain definition generally automatically become domain contributors of the workspaces that get assigned to the domain via the default domain mechanism.

 ### Delegate settings to the domain level